darwingp/darwin/README.md

 - [ ] Adapt GP to use Plush genomes instead of push programs
    - [x] Generation operators
    - [x] Mutation operators
-   - [ ] Selection operators - requires a little reimplementation (30mins)
+   - [x] Selection operators
    - [x] Crossover operators
+   - [ ] Use these changes in pushgp.clj
 - [ ] Genetic Hotspots through Age epigenetic marker - like ALPS
-- [ ] Replace calls to random-choice with rand-nth for clarity
+- [x] Replace calls to random-choice with rand-nth for clarity
-- [ ] Make terminology and variable naming better
+- [ ] Improve terminology and variable names
+  - [ ] Things like error vs fitness and :total-error vs overall-error
 - [ ] Mock out random numbers for testing purposes
    - https://github.com/trystan/random-seed

 ### Jack (virtual machine out)

+- [ ] Virtual Machine
+- [ ] Move hardcoded percentages and GP parameters to core.clj
+  - [ ] Hardcoded params in pushgp.clj
+  - [ ] Look through other files too
-- [ ] Measure behavior diversity - VM
+- [ ] Measure behavior diversity
+  - [ ] Figure out how to calculate this based on output from the VM
+  - [ ] Implement it!
 - [ ] UI
-- [ ] UI - Clean up special cases for average (refactor)
+  - [ ] Clean up special cases for average (refactor)

-### Ongoing

-- [ ] Virtual machine
-- [ ] Make decisions on things like error/fitness
+  - [ ] Adapt for differing screen sizes
+  - [ ] Implement drawing in terms of frames, not modifying UI state.
 - [ ] More Push instructions - these need to manipulate a stack of VM instructions

 ### Other